shsagir/play-area-sync/docs/local-development.md

 ### Virtual hosts

 By default your local development environment will likely be reached under: `localhost` or `127.0.0.1`.
 You might set up multiple vhosts to serve multiple websites from one machine at the same time.
 Our workflow is to run the App locally under `{{app-name}}.test`, while it runs under `{{app-name}}.frb.io` on fortrabbit.
-Please refer to the docs of your

 ### Environment detection